 I am committed to ensuring course accessibility for all students.
-Any student with a documented disability (e.g. ADHD, Autism Spectrum Disorder, Acquired Brain Injury, PTSD, Physical, Sensory, Psychological, or Learning Disability) who needs to arrange academic accommodations must contact The ACCESS Center (124 Wimberly Hall, 608-785-6900, ACCESSCenter@uwlax.edu) and meet with an advisor to register and develop an accommodation plan.
+Any student with a documented disability (e.g. ADHD, Autism Spectrum Disorder, Acquired Brain Injury, PTSD, Physical, Sensory, Psychological, or Learning Disability) who needs to arrange academic accommodations must contact The ACCESS Center and meet with an advisor to register and develop an accommodation plan.
 In addition to registering with The ACCESS Center, it is the student's responsibility to discuss their academic needs with their instructors.
 If you have a documented disability and expect reasonable accommodation to complete course requirements, please notify me at least one week before accommodation is needed.